pivotal-cf/docs-event-alerts/installing.html.md

 PCF Event Alerts can either use the MySQL for PCF v2 service or an external database.

-To use the MySQL for PCF v2 service, you must have installed MySQL for PCF v2.1 or later.
-For more information, see the MySQL for PCF v2.1 [documentation](https://docs.pivotal.io/p-mysql/2-1/).
+To use the MySQL for PCF v2 service, you must have installed MySQL for PCF v2.3 or later.

 #### Use the MySQL for PCF v2 Service